 - What about freedom of expression?
 We are exercising our right to artistic expression.
 We are just having fun!
 In fact, by copying their culture, we are celebrating it.

 - Culture is ever-changing and fluid.
 We have been exchanging and assimilating various elements of culture through the years.

-This is a complicated issue and while these are valid questions, we should also consider the role of privilege in this equation.
-Ask yourself: Who are we to decide that our rights are more important than others’?
+This is a complicated issue.
+While these statements sound valid, we should also consider the role of privilege in this equation.
+Ask yourself: Who are we to decide that our rights are more important than other people’s rights?
 How would you feel if others reduced your culture into a costume?